Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/Codebook.md

     i = 0
 ```

-We need to explicitly say that Python should run the script like this
+Yes the shebang is missing and we need to explicitly say that Python should run the script like this
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Codebook]
 └─$ python code.py